repinek/fallguys-frida-modmenu/README.md

 > The author is not responsible for any bans from the use of this tool.
 > Use it at your own risk.

-# Fall Guys Frida Mod Menu
+# Fall Guys Mod Menu
 Android Fall Guys cheat using [Frida](https://frida.re/) and [frida-il2cpp-bridge](https://github.com/vfsfitvnm/frida-il2cpp-bridge)

 ## Message To MediaTonic